KSU-CS-Software-Engineering/TradeNetwork-Scratchproj/README.md

 This file can then be uploaded onto the scratch 3 site.

+To push it is these steps in reverse.

+Extract the contents of the downloaded sb3 file to the Trade Network file within the repository, allowing the new files to overwrite the old ones.

 \*Tested to work with the default windows compression tool
 \*This project is being developed in conjunction with two other repositories